huggingface/blog/gemma.md

 The Technical report includes information about the training and evaluation processes of the base models, but there are no extensive details on the dataset’s composition and preprocessing.
 We know they were trained with data from various sources, mostly web documents, code, and mathematical texts.
 The data was filtered to remove CSAM content and PII as well as licensing checks.

-Similarly, for the Gemma instruct model, no details have been shared about the fine-tuning datasets or the hyperparameters associated with SFT and RLHF.
+Similarly, for the Gemma instruct models, no details have been shared about the fine-tuning datasets or the hyperparameters associated with SFT and [RLHF](https://huggingface.co/blog/rlhf).

 ## Demo

-You can chat with the Gemma Instruct model on Hugging Face Chat!
+You can chat with the Gemma Instruct model on Hugging Chat!
 Check out the link here: https://huggingface.co/chat/?model=Google/Gemma-7b-instruct.

 ### Using 🤗 Transformers